-A basic tutorial on using the Sefaria API to create data visualizations.
+This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 In this tutorial, we're going to using the Topics API to build a basic data visualization using D3Plus.